Lilaven/Bayersian-optimization/README.md

 # Bayersian-optimization
-This is code runing Bayersian Optimization to turning hyper-parameter in ML.
+This is code for using Bayersian Optimization for turning hyper-parameter in ML.
 The purpose of project is prediction the debt group of contract at the last month of lending period.

+The "Bayersian optimization.pdf" file is a summary about Bayersian Optimization algorithm.